notslang/genomena.com/content/cancers/index.md

 ---
 publish-date: '2012-05-19T20:28:00'
 tags: Genomes and health
+title: Why cancers are the least — and most — genetic of diseases
 ---

 # Why cancers are the least -- and most -- genetic of diseases